gordthompson/AceOdbcCheck/README.md

 # AceOdbcCheck

-A simple VBScript to check if the "ACE" Access Database Engine (`Microsoft Access Driver (*.mdb, *.accdb)`) is installed on a Windows machine.
+A simple VBScript to check if the "ACE" Access Database Engine (`Microsoft Access Driver (*.mdb, *.accdb)`) is available to non-Office applications on a Windows machine.

 On a 64-bit Windows machine, the `.vbs` file extension will most likely be associated with the 64-bit version of WSCRIPT.EXE.
 The script will detect if it is being run as 64-bit, and if the test fails then you will have the option of re-running the test in 32-bit mode.